Faversham: Culture

 The 2021 Tamil Film Jagame Thandhiram starring Dhanush was partly filmed in Faversham, including the Iron Wharf.

+In August 2023 a copy of a prayer book written by Katharine Parr was found and put on display in the Fleur de Lis Heritage Centre in Faversham.
+This is the first book printed in English written by a woman.

+Media

+Local news and television programmes are provided by BBC South East and ITV1 Meridian.
+Television signals are received from the Dover and Bluebell Hill transmitters as well as a local relay situated to the south west of the town.

+Faversham's local radio stations are BBC Radio Kent, Heart South, Gold, KMFM Canterbury and Radio Faversham is a community based radio station.
+The local newspapers are Faversham Times, The Faversham News, Eye and yourswale.

 Community facilities

 Faversham Recreation Ground (locally known as Faversham Rec, or simply The Rec) is to the east of the town centre.
 It was established in 1860 by a local solicitor, Henry Wreight, who bequeathed his £70,000 estate, including two almshouses housing 70 people, to the town in order that locals would have an area to enjoy.
 The rec has been preserved and is now run by the town's Municipal Charities.
 A bandstand was added towards the end of the 19th century, and sporting events began to be held on the rec.
 A week-long party was held to celebrate the Coronation of Queen Elizabeth II in 1953, which drew praise from Princess Andrei of Russia, then living near Faversham.
 A 50-year extension on the lease, signed in 2010, confirmed its continued use by the public.

-The Oare Gunpowder Works, scene of the 1916 explosion, is now a country park and nature reserve open to the public free of charge.
+The Oare Gunpowder Works, close to the scene of the 1916 explosion at Uplees, is now a country park and nature reserve open to the public free of charge.
 The Oare Marshes are an important reserve for birds.
 There is an information centre near the site of the former Harty ferry over the Swale to the Isle of Sheppey.
 Remains of the process houses and other mill leats have been conserved, and various trails are signposted.
 An early 20th century electric-powered gunpowder mill which was transferred to Ardeer in 1934 has been repatriated to the country park and is on display.
 The 18th-century works bell has also been repatriated and is on display at Faversham's Fleur de Lis Heritage Centre.
 Stonebridge Pond, on the site of the original Chart Mills, was donated to Swale Borough Council in the early 1980s.
 It is now a haven for wading birds.